Hepatitis C Tests

 If both tests show you have hepatitis C, then you are infected and need treatment.

 After the Diagnosis

-Before treatment starts, the patient may have a liver biopsy.
-A biopsy determines the amount of liver damage caused by the virus.
-In this procedure, the doctor inserts a special biopsy needle through the skin and into the liver.
+Before treatment starts, you may have a liver biopsy.
+A biopsy shows the amount of liver damage caused by the virus.
+In a biopsy, the doctor inserts a special needle through the skin and into the liver.
 A small sample of liver tissue is removed.

 Another test used for finding the amount of damage to the liver is called a Fibrosure blood test.
 Your doctor will know which test is best for you.